 - Handover Notes for departing employees >

-In the week or days leading up to an employee’s departure, an exit interview is also a helpful tool to:
+In the week or days leading up to an employee’s departure, an exit interview can be helpful for:

-- Pinpoint areas where the Division can improve
+- Pinpointing areas where the Division can improve.

-- Inform any changes to recruitment criteria and strategies for replacement
+- Informing changes to recruitment criteria and strategies for replacement.

-- Set a positive tone for the employee’s departure
+- Setting a positive tone for the employee’s departure.

 - Contingency Planning Inventory >